-1. The assessment of written tests will be carried out on the basis of model answers and norms wherever reasonably possible.
+- 1. The assessment of written tests will be carried out on the basis of model answers and norms wherever reasonably possible. - 2.
+At least 60% of the final mark must be attributed to individual performances unless the Examination Board has granted exemption from this rule This means that any individual assignments shall have a weight of at least 60% in the final grade, or, in the case of group assignments with a greater weight than 40%, a proportionate part of their assessment must be based on individual input.
+Different students in the group can be given different marks. - 3.
+The method of assessment must be transparent enough to enable students to determine how their individual assessment and their test results have been established.

-- 2. Each student is assessed individually.
-At least 60% of the final mark must be attributed to individual performances (whether or not in the context of group assignments).
-This means that any individual assignments shall have a weight of at least 60% in the final grade, or, in the case of group assignments with a greater weight than 40%, a proportionate part of their assessment must be based on individual input.
-Different students in the group can therefore be given different marks. - 3.
-The method of assessment must be transparent enough to enable students to determine how their individual assessment and their test results have been established. - 4.
-In the event that a test is held by more than one examiner and the results are assessed by several examiners, these examiners must ensure that this is done on the basis of the same standards.
+4. In the event that a test is held by more than one examiner and the results are assessed by several examiners, these examiners must ensure that this is done on the basis of the same standards.
 If necessary, the examination board will assign final responsibility for the assessment to a single examiner.